 4.2 Regional patterns and implications for cultural evolution

 Yellow-naped amazon populations currently occur in regional clusters across their range with few or no birds in between, due to rapid population declines (Dupin et al., 2020).
 This geographic isolation may serve to enhance the mosaic pattern of call distribution, however, there is no reason to believe that the current call types have arisen due to this recent isolation.
-Rather, it sems more likely that call types predate this isolation, as some of the earliest recordings from this region show distinct regional variants (see Wright and Wilkinson 2001).
-In southern Nicaragua and Costa Rica, where yellow-naped amazon populations are more contiguous, many variants are restricted to a certain geographic area, while others appear are currently more widespread.
-In the northern-most country of Mexico, yellow-naped amazons are much more sparsely distributed, which may explain why call types exhibit almost no acoustic overlap.
+Rather, it seems more likely that call types predate this isolation, as some of the earliest recordings from this region show distinct regional variants (see Wright and Wilkinson 2001).
+In southern Nicaragua and Costa Rica, where yellow-naped amazon populations are more contiguous, many variants are restricted to a certain geographic area, while others are currently more widespread.
+In the northern-most country of Mexico, yellow-naped amazons are much more patchily distributed, which may explain why call types exhibit almost no acoustic overlap.

-Though we were able to sample the majority of the native yellow-naped amazon range, there are several regions we were unable to survey due time, manpower, and safety limitations.
+Though we were able to sample populations across the yellow-naped amazons range, there are several regions we were unable to survey due tto ime, manpower, and safety limitations.
 These regions include the country of El Salvador, the southeastern Caribbean region of Honduras, and the northwestern Caribbean region of Nicaragua.
 Although we were not able to record birds in these areas, we believe that our data is still an accurate representation of the pattern of vocal variation across the range as we were able to sample populations at the northern- and southern-most bounds.
 A study by Herrera and colleagues in El Salvador suggest there are an estimated 250 yellow-naped amazons in the country (2020).
 It is also likely that some healthy populations remain in the large, unsampled regions of Nicaragua and Honduras where forests are relatively intact and human populations are smaller.
 Future yellow-naped amazon dialect studies should focus on evaluating the temporal and geographic stability of variants across the range, including those unsampled populations.

 4.3 Summary and future directions

-Our catalog of vocal variation in contact calls across the range of the yellow naped amazon supports the idea that vocal dialects are present across the range.
+Our cultural atlas of vocal variation in contact calls across the range of the yellow naped amazon supports the hypothesis that vocal dialects are present across the range.
 This result suggests that the factors that give rise to, and maintain, vocal dialects are inherent to the social structure and communication system of this species.
 Our observation of repeated structural similarities in geographically distinct acoustic variants suggests that calls may have diversified from a shared basic structure through the occurrence of learning errors and their subsequent cultural transmission in populations.
 These regional variants may then be maintained by a tendency towards philopatry and selection towards matching regional variants to enhance group identification, as suggested by playback responses of dialect variants of another vocalization type, pair duets (Wright and Dorin, 2001).
 Recent isolation of populations may reinforce these tendencies.
 Future studies on yellow-naped amazons could examine functional responses to dialect variants of contact calls, potentially in reintroduced populations that lack local dialect types.
 Overall, our study contributes to the growing body of evidence that yellow-naped amazons are a useful model species for understanding the functions of vocal learning and the evolution of vocal dialects.

 5 Conflict of Interest